Bill Anderson: 1992–present: Return to songwriting and collaborations with others

+On July 22, 2023, Anderson was honored as the Grand Ole Opry's longest-serving member in the show's history.
+Anderson's membership has not lapsed in 62 years since his initial induction in 1961.

 Other career contributions

 Film and television

 Between 1965 and 1974, Anderson hosted his own national television series called The Bill Anderson Show.
-The program also featured Jan Howard (his duet partner) and The Po' Boys (his touring band).
-The show was first filmed in Windsor, Ontario and Charlotte, North Carolina.
-Filming was later moved to the General Electric Broadcasting Facility in Nashville, Tennessee.
-Broadcasting from Nashville made traveling easier since Anderson lived in the city.
-On an average filming day, Anderson would tape two thirty minute shows in front of a live audience.
+The program also featured Jan Howard (his duet partner) and the Po' Boys (his touring band).
+The show was first filmed in Windsor, Ontario, and Charlotte, North Carolina.
+Filming was later moved to the General Electric Broadcasting Facility in Nashville.
+Broadcasting from Nashville made traveling easier, since Anderson lived in the city.
+On an average filming day, Anderson taped two thirty-minute shows in front of a live audience.
 Around this time, he also appeared in several country music vehicle films.
 This included The Las Vegas Hillbillys, which featured country artists Sonny James and Connie Smith.
 He also made appearances on several national television shows during this time, including The Today Show.

 Anderson ventured further into television in the late 1970s.
-Between 1977 and 1978, he and Sarah Purcell co-hosted the ABC game show The Better Sex.
+Between 1977 and 1978, Sarah Purcell and he co-hosted the ABC game show The Better Sex.
 In 1980, he appeared on two episodes of the ABC soap opera One Life to Live, portraying a fictionalized version of himself.
 In a 1980 interview, then-ABC vice president Jackie Smith called the decision "a first" for a country artist.
 Also in the 1980s, Anderson hosted the program Backstage at the Grand Ole Opry and the game show Fandango, which both aired on the former Nashville Network (TNN).
 Fandango was brought to Anderson's attention by the program director of WSM TV in Nashville, who believed that a country music trivia show would be successful for the network.
 "I've gotten into a lot of different things.
 I'm probably in the public eye more right now than I've ever been because of the things that I do on television", he said in 1988.
 He remained with Fandango until 1989.
 Anderson was then invited to join the cast of the TNN competition program You Can Be a Star.
 Anderson was involved in the show's inner workings, including helping to develop the scoring system.
 In addition, his touring band was hired as the show's stage band.

 Anderson appeared as himself in the February 15, 1965, episode of To Tell the Truth, receiving two of the four possible votes.
 Major League Baseball pitcher Tracy Stallard appeared as one of the two imposters for Anderson.